Rickenbacker International Airport: Operations

 Rickenbacker was run by the Rickenbacker Port Authority, until merging in 2003 with Port Columbus and Bolton field creating the Columbus Regional Airport Authority.
 As of July 2006, Rickenbacker is the world's 126th busiest cargo airport according to Air Cargo World.
 Rickenbacker ranks as one of the world's top 20 fastest growing cargo airports in July 2006 with 112,888 tons, a 15.3% increase from the previous year.
 This is mainly due to the transfer of AirNet Systems operations from Port Columbus International Airport to Rickenbacker.
 This number is expected to increase with the introduction of the new intermodal facility that is under construction.
 As of now it has scheduled service from FedEx Express along with FedEx Feeder contractors, Mountain Air Cargo and CSA Air and UPS Airlines along with contractors Air Cargo Carriers.
 Multi-weekly 747 freighter service is operated by Atlas Air and Kalitta Air.
 Another airline based at Rickenbacker is Snow Aviation.

 Rickenbacker International Airport was also the site for filming all aircraft exterior shots in the movie Air Force One starring Harrison Ford while also acting as Ramstein Air Base in the film.
 In 2007, Rickenbacker hosted the Gathering of Mustangs and Legends air show, one of the largest-ever gatherings of operable classic warbirds, especially the P-51 Mustang.

+In January 2025, Anduril Industries announced that the airport would be the site of its first full-scale manufacturing facility, Arsenal-1.